OnePlus Nord review: Back to flagship killing

-OnePlus originally made a name for itself with aggressively priced “flagship killers” but its phones have become more expensive each year, in line with the general market trend.
-Features and specs have also advanced, though, culminating in the recent OnePlus 8 Pro — every bit a true Android flagship and with a price tag to match.
-Fans have understandably yearned for a return to the alluring value proposition of old, and the company has finally obliged in the form of the OnePlus Nord.
+OnePlus got started with affordable so-called “flagship killers” like the OnePlus One and OnePlus 3.
+But over the years, its phone have become more expensive (as have most phones, to be fair).
+Its focus on getting more features and advanced hardware have increased too, though, culminating in the recent OnePlus 8 Pro — every bit a true "flagship," and with a price tag to match.
+Fans of the brand have thus yearned for a return to the alluring value proposition of old, and the company has finally obliged in the form of the OnePlus Nord.

 For as little as £379/€399, Nord has many of the same features offered by the OnePlus 8, but costs £220 less in the UK and €300 less across most of Europe.
 Memory and storage configurations are the same — 8/128GB for both base models — and so is the main camera.
 Its 1080p display has a 90Hz refresh rate, there’s an in-display fingerprint sensor, 30W fast-charging, and even 5G.
 So, why would anyone pay the extra money for the OnePlus 8 when the Nord has all of this?
 That’s the question I’ve been asking myself throughout this review, and there doesn’t really seem to be a compelling case for purchasing the more expensive model.
 Unless you’re in the US, of course, where the Nord will only be available as part of a limited test program.